akuyper/L01_review/README.md

 ## Instructions

 After creating a github repo and connecting it to RStudio, students should work through the instructions provided in `LO2_many_models.html`.
-A template is provided (rename as lastname_firstname_L01.Rmd).
+A template is provided (rename as lastname_firstname_L01.qmd).

-Students will need to submit their knitted html file which should contain a link to their github repo.
+Students will need to submit their rendered html file which should contain a link to their github repo.
 See canvas for submission details.